Impact of black hole spin on low-mass black hole-neutron star mergers: Results

 We define the ejecta as fast-moving if its velocity exceeds $0.6\,c$.
-This component is particularly important, as its high velocity allows it to interact with the surrounding environment and produce an additional \gls{EM} counterpart~\citep{2015MNRAS.446.1115M}.
+This component is particularly important, as its high velocity allows it to interact with the surrounding environment and produce an additional \gls{EM} counterpart~\citep{2015MNRAS.446.1115M, Radicefast}.
 To investigate this effect, we analyze the properties of fast-moving ejecta and their dependence on the initial \gls{BH} spin, as shown in~\cref{fig:compsejecta200}.
 Up to the \texttt{Q2.6a06} model, the fast-moving ejecta exhibits an approximately linear trend with spin.
 Beyond this point, the dependence becomes clearly nonlinear, with a more quadratic character.

 We further examine the angular distribution of fast-moving ejecta.
-For all models, the electron fraction $Y_e$ remains below $0.4$ in the polar region ($\theta \leq 40^\circ$) and spans a broader range ($0.1 \leq Y_e \leq 0.8$) at higher latitudes.
-In the region $\theta \geq 40^\circ$, $Y_e$ generally decreases with increasing spin.
+For all models, the electron fraction $Y_{\mathrm{e}}$ of the fast-moving ejecta remains below $0.4$ in the polar region ($\theta \leq 40^\circ$) and spans a broader range ($0.1 \leq Y_{\mathrm{e}} \leq 0.8$) at higher latitudes.
+Given the very low mass in the polar region, the unusually high $Y_{e}$ values may be numerical artifacts.
+In the region $\theta \geq 40^\circ$, its $Y_{\mathrm{e}}$ generally decreases with increasing spin.
 The maximum velocity of the fast-moving ejecta reaches up to $0.85\,c$, particularly in the polar regions.

-The mass distribution of fast-moving ejecta is nearly uniform across polar and equatorial directions up to the \texttt{Q2.6a06} model.
+The mass distribution of fast-moving ejecta is nearly uniform across polar and equatorial directions, for spins up to $0.6$.
 For higher spins, it becomes increasingly concentrated toward the equatorial plane.
 Notably, the \texttt{Q2.6a02} model shows no fast-moving material within the angular range $40^\circ \leq \theta \leq 60^\circ$.

 The angular distribution and electron fraction analysis suggest that a blue \gls{EM} component may emerge from the fast-moving ejecta in the equatorial region.